 Skin between the ribs, in the hollow of the neck, or under the breastbone pulls in with each breath

-Ask your healthcare provider whether you need to keep a resuscitation bag around.
+Ask your child's healthcare provider whether you need to keep a resuscitation bag around.
 Keep a smaller-sized trach tube on hand as a backup.
 If there are signs of a blockage, first suction out the trach tube.
 If the tube is still blocked, change the trach tube and suction again.
 If your child continues to have trouble breathing or loses consciousness, call 911 or emergency services right away.

 Shortness of breath